joechung2008/json-py/README.md

 # json-py

-JSON parser ported from TypeScript to Python 3.13.7
+A small JSON parser library, ported from TypeScript to Python, with a CLI and simple HTTP APIs implemented in FastAPI, Flask, and Django.

 ## License